Bamimore-Tomi/trip-op/Readme.md

 ## Solution

-This prototype demonstrates the core ML system I developed as a Research Engineer in collaboration with our Data Science team to solve TruQ's truck-shipment matching challenge.
+This prototype demonstrates the core ML system I developed in collaboration with our Data Science team to solve TruQ's truck-shipment matching challenge.

 The system uses a machine learning model to predict optimal matches between available trucks and pending shipments based on multiple features: